Gustl Mollath: Twitter incident

 Ursula Gresser, a member of the CSU party and professor for internal medicine working at the Ludwig Maximilian University of Munich was visited by two plainclothes police officers at noon 10 June 2013 for a Twitter message that instigated to ask the Bavarian Minister of Justice for Mollath's release during a public event on online safety with minister.
 According to Gresser, the police told her that there were concerns over the safety of an event with the Minister of Justice in connection with a Twitter tweet.
 She previously had written: "When will Mollath come free?
 You can ask Merk this question on Thursday, 10 June 2013, 19 o'clock at the Landgasthof Hofolding (Hofolding Country Inn)".
-She felt that the visit of the police was an attempt to intimidate and discourage her from visiting the event.Katharina Grimm: Polizei-Posse in Bayern – „Sagt man Mollath, ist man Staatsfeind“ im Stern online vom 11.
-Juni 2013 Later, the Ministry of Justice and the police denied this.
-They claimed to receive note over earlier tweets about Gresser's family disputes and a related, planned disruption of the event.Der Fall Mollath – Rechtsstaat ade!
-In: der Freitag vom 12.
-Juni 2012.
+She felt that the visit of the police was an attempt to intimidate and discourage her from visiting the event.
+Later, the Ministry of Justice and the police denied this.
+They claimed to receive note over earlier tweets about Gresser's family disputes and a related, planned disruption of the event.